vicramon/ember-tutorial/chapters/the-ember-object.md

 # Ember Concepts

-Before we dive into building out the app I want to cover some core Ember concepts.
-I think some of these are better learned up front to provide a foundation for what we're about to code.
+We could start coding right away, but I think that if you haven't seen Ember-flavored javascript before then the code might not make much sense.
+So before we dive into building out the app I'm going to cover some core Ember concepts and a few of the Ember objects that you'll be seeing.

+If you are dying to code you can skip directly the [Our App](/our-app) chapter, but if you want to know what's going on then I recommend that you stick around.

-The following few pages will be a whirlwind tour of Ember Objects, Routing, Routes, Controllers, Views, and Templates.
+The following few chapters will be a whirlwind tour of Ember Objects, Routing, Routes, Controllers, Views, and Templates.

 # The Ember Object

 Ember implements its own object system.
 The base object is called Ember.Object.
 All of the other objects in Ember extend Ember.Object.
-You can see all of Ember.Objects methods available to you [in the Ember docs](http://emberjs.com/api/classes/Ember.Object.html).

 While most of the time you will be using an object like Ember.Controller or Ember.View, you can also use Ember.Object itself.
-Here's how you could use it:
+As an example, you might use it to create a service object that handles some non-persisted logic.

+If you open your browser's console in your Hello World app you'll be able to follow along with these commands, though you'll need to convert the CoffeeScript to Javascript.

 You can create a basic object like this: